 Strauss and Howe trace this cycle of four turnings all the way back through the 15th century, only admitting a break or discrepancy very occasionally.
-I’m not going to restate their point here; suffice to say they’re trying to establish the pattern.
+I’m not going to restate their entire argument here; let it suffice to say they trace a sort of pattern through the past several centuries.
 Their main point, though, is this:

 - America’s most recent First Turning began with the Stock Market Crash of 1929, lasted through the Great Depression, and ended with the closing of World War Two.

 - America’s most recent Second Turning is notorious for the hippie movement, liberal drug use, and the free love movement.
 It began in 1964 and lasted until 1984.

 - Strauss and Howe mark the beginning of the Third Turning at 1984.
 It’s characterized by a burst of optimism that quickly sours.
 In 1984, Regan won the presidential election by a landslide, but the optimism didn’t last long.